alexdevero/alex-devero-blog/__drafts__/draft--javascript-property-getters-and-setters.md

 ## Property getters and setters as property wrappers
 ## Creating getters and setters on the go
 ## Property getters and setters the old way
-## Conclusion: JavaScript Property Getters and Setters (Accessor Properties)
+## Conclusion: Introduction to JavaScript property getters and setters (accessor properties)
 -->

 ## Properties and property getters and setters